BorisG0/TCP_Chat_System/README.md

 ### Majority Consensus Strategy Servers

+servers are started with their own port as the first parameter and the ports of all other servers as the following parameters

-servers are started with 3 or more arguments `java ServerMCS [port of server] [port of predecessor] [all other ports]`
+example `java ServerMCS [port of server] [other port 1] [other ports 2] ...`

-start first server class without paramaters `java Server`, the default parameters are 7777 7788 8888
+start first server class without parameters `java Server`, the default parameters are 7770 7771 7772

-start second server using `java Server 7788 7777 8888`
+start second server using `java Server 7771 7770 7772`

-start third server using `java Server 8888 7788 7777`
+start third server using `java Server 7772 7770 7771`

+and the client with `java ClientMCS 0 7770 7771 7772`